JaxWil24/Hearing_Aid_Accessibility/README.md

 # Database Storage

-The database we will use to storage our data is S3 Buket.
+The database we will use to store our data is S3 Buket.

 # Machine Learning

 Python, Jupyter Notebook and Scikit-learn to make predictions to fit into a Logistic Regression .

 # Dashboard